FAQAbout the Project

 Q. What are the potential air and noise concerns?

 A. We recognize that some residents have concerns related to air quality and noise, and air quality and noise assessments are part of our technical investigations.
 Our team of experts will evaluate train emissions, considering both idling trains and the number of trains passing through the project study area.
 We will also analyze train noise due to changes in train traffic and any potential track alignment changes.
-The results of these analyses will be included in the Draft EIS, which will be available for public review and comment in early 2013.
+The results of these analyses will be included in the Draft EIS.

 Q. What about train vibration in my neighborhood?